aaronmbdev/porkchain/network/README.md

 Where NAME is the name of the chaincode to be deployed.
 PATH is where the code is located (only the folder) and LANG is the language that the chaincode is written.
 It could be either Go, Java or Javascript.

+We use the ccv and ccs parameter to setup the chaincode version, the first deployment should be v1.0.0 and secuence 1.
+To update the code we need to deploy a higher version with the next sequence number.

 The `cci` attribute is optional and is used to launch an init function.
 It may be useful to launch the contract and create some initial data.
 In the example, the script will be calling the function `initLedger` of the contract as soon as it is deployed.

 ## Using the Peer commands